dingxiong/phys7224/README.md

 Email content will change for next submission.

 ## remaining problems
-Background image cannot be used in email html.
+* Background image cannot be used in email html.
 Even you use it, email server will automatically filter it.

+* PHPMailer seems not able to change the aspect ratio of inline images.

 ## Components